miare-ir/api-doc/slate/source/index.html.md

 ### Events

 There is one course event that makes a request to your server with one the following string as the event and a serialized course.

 | Event                    | Description                     |
 |--------------------------|---------------------------------|
 | **course_added__course** | Course has been added to a trip |

-## Issue Events (WIP)
+## Issue Events

 ### Request Body